nimrodzhang/java-2017f/docs/slides/8/README.md

 - Sometimes you want to insert elements of different types into a tree set.
 The elements may not be instances of Comparable or are not comparable.
 You can define a comparator to compare these elements.

 - To do so, create a class that implements the <font color=red>*java.util.Comparator*</font> interface.
-The Comparator interface has two methods, compare and equals
+The Comparator interface has two methods, compare and equals:
   + public int compare(T o1, T o2)
   + public boolean equals(Object obj)